 Abigail Williams

-When Abigail Williams was born on 19 March 1764, in Rutland, Rutland, Vermont, United States, her father, Joseph W. Williams, was 24 and her mother, Mary, was 23.
-She had at least 6 sons and 8 daughters with Elisha Cooke.
+When Abigail Williams was born in 1764, her father, Joseph W. Williams, was 25 and her mother, Mary Joseph, was 23.
+She married Elisha Cooke in 1785, in Londonderry, Windham, Vermont, United States.
+They were the parents of at least 6 sons and 8 daughters.
 She died on 29 November 1836, in Hubbardton, Rutland, Vermont, United States, at the age of 72, and was buried in East Hubbardton Cemetery, Hubbardton, Rutland, Vermont, United States.

 Photos and Memories (0)